 - Meal not provided.

-- Not needed for Adventurers ages 9 – 12
+- Automatically included for Bigs ages 9 – 12

 Camp doors will open promptly at 9 am and at 1 pm.
 Campers not enrolled in extended care must be supervised by a parent/guardian until they are escorted into the open camp room.
 If campers are dropped off early or picked up late, they will be charged the extended care fee.